South Williamson, Kentucky

-South Williamson is a census-designated place (CDP) in the Appalachian Mountains of northeastern Pike County, Kentucky, United States, on the border with West Virginia.
+South Williamson is an unincorporated community in the Appalachian Mountains of northeastern Pike County, Kentucky, United States, on the border with West Virginia.
 It is separated from Williamson, West Virginia by the Tug Fork River.
 The community is located near U.S. Route 119 about 23 mi east of Pikeville, Kentucky and 28 mi southwest of Logan, West Virginia.

+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
 The South Williamson area includes the surrounding Kentucky communities of Goody, Forest Hills, Toler, and Belfry.
 In 1990s, residents of the area voted down a proposal to incorporate the area.
-Another incorporation attempt was proposed in 2015 and the name Johnsonville was proposed for the new incorporated town.
+Another incorporation attempt was proposed in 2015, and the name Johnsonville was proposed for the new incorporated town.

 The local economy is largely fueled by coal mining, transportation, health care, and retail.
 Southside Mall is located in South Williamson.

 History

 In the late 19th century, Pike County and bordering Mingo County, West Virginia provided the setting for the Hatfield-McCoy feud, a bitter feud waged between two feuding families between 1878 and 1891 that has become American history.